ShobaS/Daily-Log/log.md

 Day 68:
 Read a code from codepen and tried to understand it.
 Having an idea on how to create components in react and work on it.

+Day 69:
+Learnt in freecodecamp about React.
+Have to complete it by this week and read few code in react also.